ardishko/OuterHeaven/README.md

 I admit that I sometimes set up stuff in my config that I don't make use of all the time so if there is a problem I might not notice it myself so feel free to open an issue (No, really I don't mind at all.
 Do it.
 It helps me better my system too.)

+Additionally, there are unused modules that are usually in a folder called `unused/` in their respective directories, which may or may not work, though usually they should because they did in the past.

 ## Heirarchy of fixes/workarounds applied
 ```
 ├──modules/core/gui/steam.nix    (gamescope workaround)